chalk-diagrams/chalk/docs/api/internals.md

     diagram: Diagram
 ```

-Instances of `BaseDiagram` can be constructed and modified using the provided functions.
+Instances of `BaseDiagram` can be constructed and modified using the functions provided by the library.
 For example,
 ```python
 circle(1)